 Aside from the cerebral benefits that creating your own site can provide, there are naturally a number of good business reasons why contractors should consider creating one, including:

 1. You may receive direct enquiries from potential clients via the web, providing your site appears in a meaningful way on Google and other search engines.

-2. Having an online CV is always useful to confirm your credentials, as recruiters are increasingly scouring the web to clarity information provided by potential candidates.
-Many clients now use pre-employment screening services – particularly in the financial sector.
+2. Having an online CV is always useful to confirm your credentials, as recruiters are increasingly scouring the web to clarify information provided by potential candidates.
+Many clients now use pre-employment screening services, particularly in the financial sector.

 4. You have more control, and can provide far more information on your contracting business, compared to the resume service offered by social networking sites such as LinkedIn.

 Many people presume that all IT contractors are able to do anything ‘web-related’, but of course this isn’t the case.